AlysiaP/angularJS/README.md

 ```

 Example explained:
-AngularJS starts automatically when the web page has loaded.
-The ng-app directive tells AngularJS that the <div> element is the "owner" of an AngularJS application.
-The ng-model directive binds the value of the input field to the application variable name.
-The ng-bind directive binds the content of the <p> element to the application variable name.
+> AngularJS starts automatically when the web page has loaded.
+The **ng-app** directive tells AngularJS that the <div> element is the "owner" of an AngularJS application.
+The **ng-model** directive binds the value of the input field to the application variable name.
+The **ng-bind** directive binds the content of the <p> element to the application variable name.

 # AngularJS Directives

 AngularJS directives are HTML attributes with an ng prefix.

-For example, the ng-init directive initializes AngularJS application variables.
+For example, the **ng-init** directive *initializes* AngularJS application variables.

 ```
 <div ng-app="" ng-init="firstName='John'">
   <p>The name is <span ng-bind="firstName"></span></p>
 </div>
 ```
+The span with ng-bind will take the variable of firstName and fill in that placeholder with the value of John when